Conditions of entry

 • The pre-selection panel and judge's decisions are final and no correspondence will be entered into.

-The artworks will be exhibited in the Sunshine Coast Art Prize 2023 exhibition from 18 August until 15 October 2023 at the Caloundra Regional Gallery, Sunshine Coast, Queensland.
+The artworks will be exhibited in the Sunshine Coast National Art Prize 2024 exhibition from 24 August until 13 October 2024 at the Caloundra Regional Gallery, Sunshine Coast, Queensland.

-Freight of the 40 finalist works to and from the exhibition will be organised by the Caloundra Regional Gallery.
-Collection of the finalist works will commence in June/July 2023.
+Freight of the 40 finalist works to and from the exhibition will be organised by the Caloundra Regional Gallery with International Art Services (IAS).
+Collection of the finalist works will commence in June/July 2024, the finalists will be contacted by IAS.

-Return of finalist works will occur approximately 2-4 weeks after the closure of the Sunshine Coast Art Prize 2023 exhibition.
+Return of finalist works will occur approximately 2-4 weeks after the closure of the Sunshine Coast National Art Prize 2024 exhibition.

 Advise if you do not wish to be considered for the residency prize.